 An MSN or other postgraduate degree is a requirement for becoming a nurse educator.
 MSN programs build on the broad education of a bachelor’s degree and focus on a single practice area, such as nurse practitioners, certified nurse anesthetists, and nurse educators.
 Students learn scientific theories and concepts as well as innovative approaches to the management of health care and enhanced health care.

-Many students in postgraduate nursing programs work while completing their degree, so it is important for them to find a flexible master’s program to fit their classwork into their work schedule.
+Many students in postgraduate nursing programs work while completing their degree, so it is important for them to find a flexible master’s program to fit their classwork into their work schedules.

 Step Three: Gain Work Experience

-An important criterion for becoming a nurse educator is acquiring the knowledge needed to instruct students in a nursing specialty.
-It is only with hands-on clinical experience that a nurse educator can provide students with practical skills to meet the health care needs of their patients.
+An important criterion in how to become a nurse educator involves acquiring the knowledge and acumen needed to instruct students in a nursing specialty.
+It is only with hands-on clinical experience that a nurse educator can provide students with practical skills to meet their patients’ health care needs.
 Experience is a critical component of the evidence-based nursing education promoted by NCSBN.
-In evidence-based nursing education, students are taught how to view all available information when considering a treatment plan.
-For example, medical history, the examination notes of the attending physician, and details about the work and living situation of a patient all contribute to determining the best course of action.
+In evidence-based nursing education, students learn how to view all available information when considering a treatment plan.
+For example, the patient’s medical history, the attending physician’s examination notes, and details about the patient’s work and living situation all contribute to determining the best course of action.

 Nurse educators may earn a certificate for nursing education.
 The primary certification for nurse educators is the Certification for Nurse Educators (CNE) from a program accredited by the National Commission for Certifying Agencies (NCCA), such as the CNE program from the National League for Nursing (NLN).